dianeabbott2005/cosmic-dating/Cosmic_Dating_Whitepaper_v2.md

 EXECUTIVE SUMMARY

-Current artificial intelligence, while powerful, operates on a fundamentally stateless, transactional basis.
-It can respond, but it cannot relate.
+Why do today’s most advanced AI systems feel like they have amnesia, resetting with every interaction?
 This paper introduces the Relational AI Framework (RAIF), an architectural paradigm designed to bridge this gap.
-RAIF enables AI agents to operate as stateful, autonomous entities capable of forming, managing, and evolving dynamic, long-term relationships with users.
+RAIF redefines AI as a relational partner, not just a transactional tool, enabling agents to operate as stateful, autonomous entities capable of forming, managing, and evolving dynamic, long-term relationships with users.

 The core of this framework is the Kore Engine, a backend system built on three integrated pillars: the Synastry Engine for establishing relational potential, the Chronos Engine for governing time-aware, autonomous interactions, and the Mnemosyne Engine for creating persistent relational memory.